 What revenue will this series produce for my superhero and team?

 First, you are in direct control of how well your superhero does at the business you create for them, so that is up to you.
 Second, each team has a tremendous effect on the revenue produced for their episode and the success of the series.
-You can find your own sponsors to advertise on your episode, for product placement, displaying logos, commercials and you can make your episode exciting so that people watch it to increase web or broadcast revenue.
-50 percent of the yearly broadcast revenue is divided between all of the superheros and the other 50% supports the disabled adults working, living and learning at the Marc Alan Lee Aquatic Center.
+You can find your own sponsors to advertise on your episode, sell product placement, display logos, commercials and you can make your episode exciting so that people watch it to increase web or broadcast revenue.
+50% of the yearly broadcast revenue is divided between all of the teams and the other 50% supports the disabled adults working, living and learning at the Marc Alan Lee Aquatic Center.

 What is the storyline of this 30 episode docu-series?

-Each episode shows how a team tries to rescue their superhero and then celebrates their success.
-Typically each team creates a small business such as landscaping, dog walking or bicycle repair and they the train their superhero to work in that business or independently.
+Each episode shows how a team rescues their hero and then celebrates their success at turning them into a superhero.
+Typically each team creates a small business such as landscaping, dog walking or bicycle repair and they train their superhero to work in that business or independently.
 Some teams will simply improve the quality of life for their superhero if the superhero is unable to work.
-Each 22 minute episode starts with footage shot locally of the team and the superhero and ends with footage shot tropically.
-Local footage shows the efforts of the whole team and the tropical footage shows 6 to 10 people celebrating during the Tropical Adventure Competition.
+Each 22 minute episode starts with footage shot locally of the team improving the life of the superhero and ends with footage shot tropically.
 Each week a new superhero, team and strategy is explored.

-The composition of the teams and the strategy they use to rescue their superhero will engage viewers every week due to the wide variety of personalities, strategies, successes, failures and obstacles that the team and superhero has to overcome.
+The teams and the strategy they use to rescue their superhero will engage viewers every week due to the wide variety of personalities, strategies, successes, failures and obstacles that the team and superhero has to overcome.

 The composition of the teams will be from families, businesses, neighbors, organizations and other groups in the community.
 During the local footage, teams will meet and help each other and this will show a strong community connection of teams helping each other to compete.
 Although the Tropical Adventure Competition will produce a final winner, everyone is competing with each other for a common good.

-The most striking effect of this true life docu-series is that it will show a community all working together very altruistically to improve the quality of life for special populations.
+The most striking effect of this true life docu-series is that it will show a community all working together very altruistically to improve the quality of life for special populations and give other people ideas on what they can do to support family members, friends or employees.

 We will shoot and narrate this series to show a very connected, warm and friendly community that will be the envy of other communities.